ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 ### aASR-002: Larger bugs in dispute game mechanics will be expired within the dispute game finality delay period

 We assume that a larger bug affecting many games will be noticed via monitoring ([aDGF-002](#adgf-002-games-created-by-the-disputegamefactory-will-be-monitored)) and will be expired within the dispute game finality delay period.

+TODO: is this true?

 #### Mitigations